 There are numerous uncertainties inherent in estimating quantities of proved oil and gas reserves and their values, including many factors beyond our control.
 Estimates of proved reserves are by their nature uncertain.
-Although we believe these estimates are reasonable, actual production, revenues and costs to develop will likely vary from estimates and these variances could be material.
+Actual production, revenues and costs to develop will likely vary from estimates and these variances could be material.

 Reserve estimation is a subjective process that involves estimating volumes to be recovered from underground accumulations of oil and gas that cannot be directly measured.
-As a result, different petroleum engineers, each using industry-accepted geologic and engineering practices and scientific methods, may calculate different estimates of reserves and future net cash flows based on the same available data.
-Because of the subjective nature of oil and gas reserve estimates, each of the following items may differ materially from the amounts or other factors estimated:
+As a result, different petroleum engineers, each using industry-accepted geologic and engineering practices and scientific methods, may